singhvishnu9530/Sentinel-AI-/README.md

 ---

-*Built for Microsfot Hackathon· Powered by Azure AI Foundry, LangGraph & LangChain.*
+*Built for the Microsoft Hackathon · Powered by Azure AI Foundry, LangGraph & LangChain.*